Justiph/ia03-frontend/README.md

 ## API Integration

-The frontend communicates with the backend API running on `http://localhost:3000`.
-Make sure the backend is running before starting the frontend.
+The frontend communicates with the backend API (default `http://localhost:3000`).
+Ensure backend is running.

 ## Styling